 Purchasing your first home is an exciting time.
 There are many items to check off your list as you work with your realtor and mortgage company to finalize your purchase.
 One of the important items on this list, in addition to having an inspection and securing financing, is to make sure you can also insure the home.

 While insuring your home may not be one of the more exciting parts of the purchasing process, it is one of the most important.
 Mortgage companies will want to ensure that their investment is protected should you have a claim that results in a total loss.
-In fact, most mortgage companies won’t release your financing until you prove confirmation of insurance.
+In fact, most mortgage companies won’t release your financing until you prove a confirmation of insurance.

 Here is a quick list of the information your insurance broker will ask when quoting your new home:

-- Is your new home a single detached house, townhouse or condo?
+- Is your new home a single-detached house, townhouse, or condo?